Demand funding for NYS Abortion Clinical Training so all New Yorkers can access abortion care

 Health Information System Segmentation

-We urge the legislature to pass this bill requiring electronic health record companies to create the ability to segment electronic health records and suppress sensitive health information at a patient’s direction.
+This bill would require electronic health record companies to create the ability to segment electronic health records and suppress sensitive health information at a patient’s direction.
 This would enable patients to reap the benefits of electronic health records without risking that information about their abortion, gender-affirming care, or other sensitive health care will be shared against their will and used against them.

 Electronic health records improve the quality of health care by ensuring that every provider who sees a patient has access to their medical history.
-But, electronic health records also make a patient’s entire medical record—including records about sensitive health care—available to all providers with access to the system.
+But, electronic health records also make a patient’s entire medical record — including records about sensitive health care — available to all providers with access to the system.
 And, by default, the information in a patient’s electronic health record can be shared across state lines automatically.
 As other states increasingly criminalize abortion care and gender-affirming care, this automatic sharing can put New York patients who travel or move to ban states, as well as the New York providers who care for them, at risk of criminalization.

 Maternal Health, Dignity, and Consent Act

-We urge the legislature to pass the Maternal Health, Dignity, and Consent Act, which would require informed consent to drug test pregnant people and newborns—a critical component of supporting healthy pregnancies, infants, and families.
+We urge the legislature to pass the Maternal Health, Dignity, and Consent Act, which would require informed consent to drug test pregnant people and newborns — a critical component of supporting healthy pregnancies, infants, and families.
 Giving pregnant and postpartum people the information they need to make informed decisions about drug testing and screening is vital to preserving the patient-provider relationship.
 When patient-provider trust is broken, maternal-fetal health is at greater risk because pregnant people can be afraid to access prenatal care, with potentially devastating consequences.

 The bill was drafted with the input of service providers and impacted people who have been forced to submit to drug testing without informed consent.
 This practice can lead to forced family separation; in some cases, newborns are removed from parents before they have even been discharged from the hospital—even though research shows that newborns have better health outcomes if they remain with their parents.
 This testing disproportionately harms Black and brown communities, who may be racially profiled by providers.
 The American College of Obstetricians and Gynecologists and the American Academy of Pediatrics both recommend the practice of obtaining specific and informed consent prior to administering a biological drug test.